prwesolek/HealthyHome/README.md

 <li> <b> mental health:</b> I would like to include the percentage of people reporting good mental health as a heath issue.
 The features I currently have are not descriptive enough to account for the many confounding factors, even with smoothing. </li>

-<li> <b> better data: </b> I would like to obtain crime data on the census tract level.
-Additionally, I would like to find better pollution data.
-I believe the current data that I have is normalized in such a way as to make it a poor predictor in my model. </li>
+<li> <b> better data: </b> I would like to obtain crime data on the census tract level; these data are currently at the county level.
+I would also like to find better pollution data.
+I believe the current pollution data that I have is normalized in such a way as to make it a poor predictor in my model. </li>

 <li> <b> more sophistication: </b> My current smoothing process is rather naive.
 I would like to either smooth by convolving my data points with a normal distribution or smooth by dynamically computing the number of neighbors to use for each data point.</li>